Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 something I generally take that to mean it's doing a good job.

 Something I have added to this recently, which I think demonstrates some of the things I have learnt since I first started this project, is having multiple ways to do the same thing.
 One such example of this is when I open this detailed view there are in fact three different ways of closing it.
 - I can click this button
 - I can click anywhere on the screen that is not part of the modal
 - I can also hit the back button

 Now no matter what an individual user thinks is the most intuitive it should work for them.
 This is an example of building flexible user interfaces that I referred to earlier.

 **Next slide**

-### Avy
+### NWAC - Avy
 I have also been volunteering for the Northwest Avalanche Center since January, helping them maintain their Avy app.
 The app provides avalanche forecasts and weather data from various avalanche centers in the US.
 It is used by thousands